-SUSTAINABILITY REPORT 2023
+SUSTAINABILITY REPORT 2024

+Our conservation promise

 MAHOGANY PVT LTD

-In 2019, Dr. Vir K.Chopra, then Managing Director of Mahogany Pvt Ltd provided his leadership statement to the organisation.
-A statement that still holds true today as we continue to follow in his footsteps:

-"Going back a long time, when the adverse impact of human activity on the environment began to be globally recognised, I became conscious that each one of us had a responsibility towards the environment.
+LEADERSHIP STATEMENT In 2019, Dr. Vir K.Chopra, then Managing Director of Mahogany Pvt Ltd provided his leadership statement to the organisation.
+A statement that still holds true today as we continue to follow in his footsteps: "Going back a long time, when the adverse impact of human activity on the environment began to be globally recognised, I became conscious that each one of us had a responsibility towards the environment.
 That's when I decided never to be a free rider where nature and environment were concerned, and I felt that it was an obligation for each one of us to be sensitive to nature around us and preserve it for posterity.
 As climate change is happening and becomes ever more perceptible and the planet is under immense pressure, it is imperative that we take action now to reduce our negative impact on the environment in every way possible.
 For me, operating in a surrounding such as Maldives was not only a privilege and a source of great satisfaction but I believed it also came with the responsibility to support the protection of its fragile beauty through sustainable practices and marine conservation."
 Reethi Faru Resort continue to follow his vision and guidance as we remain inspired by him in making sustainability a core brand pillar of our resort.
 We combine sensible luxury with these values and also put across this message to all of our stakeholders.
 Our guests and staff are made aware of our initiatives, and they are encouraged to participate in various educational and environmental activities.
 Partners from the industry and the local community are also supported in their own environmental campaigns.
 So far, we have made good progress on our long-term sustainability goals.
-Reethi Faru became a member of Green Pearls and received the Travelife Gold Certification (a leading certification initiative for tourism companies committed to reaching sustainability).
+Reethi Faru received Travelife Gold certification again in 2024 (a leading certification initiative for tourism companies committed to reaching sustainability).
 We expanded our solar power installation and reached a capacity of 1MW (peak), making us one of the major producers of renewable energy in the country.
-With virtually all lights on the island LED and hot water produced through energy recovery, our energy footprint is very low.
+With virtually all lights on the island LED and hot water produced through heat exchangers, our energy footprint is very low.
 We have successfully reduced our plastic consumption by shifting to more eco-friendly alternatives like glass and paper and the yield of produce in our vegetable garden is supported by a hydroponic system.
-Our coral propagation projects have been consistently advanced and we're holding a "Protected Special Species Permit for sea turtle nesting" to protect nesting turtles that visited our island more frequently since the end of 2022.
+Our coral conservation projects have been consistently pursued and during the sea turtle nesting season on our island we hold a "Protected Special Species Permit for sea turtle nesting" to protect them.
 In 2024 and beyond, we will maintain our sustainability initiatives and continue our search for alternatives to further reduce our impact on the environment.
 We will strengthen our commitment to preserve and protect the marine environment and reach out to neighbouring islands and resorts to support community programs and NGOs.
 In today's challenging climate, the world needs organisations and businesses to lay importance on sustainable living.
 We are dedicated to take this route and work towards spearheading green practices together with our guests, partners and colleagues.

 Mahogany Private Limited was established on 24th August 2005.
 The core board members are Ravi Chopra (Managing Director and Chairman), Aditya Chopra (Director) and Marianne Zihlmann (Director).
 With the help of management and the entire team, they have successfully transformed Reethi Faru Resort into an award-winning bio luxury resort.
-We pride ourselves on being winners of the Travelife Gold Award, Leading Green Resort Award and the International Sustainability Award.
+We are proud to have been awarded the Travelife Gold Certificate, the Leading Green Resort Award and the International Sustainability Award in recent years.